DKMS-LSL/typeloader/user_manual/setup.md

 **If you have never submitted alleles to IPD, yet, leave these fields empty for now!**

  * **Lab Name:** This is the name by which IPD knows your lab (given to them as "institute")
  * **Short name/acronym:** This should be a short acronym of your lab (can be identical to Cell Line Identifier, but doesn't have to).
-All your IPD submission files will start with this term. **Please use only letters and/or hyphens.**
+All your IPD submission files will start with this term. **Please use only letters, numbers and/or hyphens.**
- * IPD contact's **Full Name:** This is the name you are registered under.
+ * IPD contact's **Full Name:** This is the name associated with your submitter ID.
- * IPD contact's **Form of Address:** This is what you provided as "title".
+ * IPD contact's **Form of Address:** This is what you provided as "title" for the name.
 (Dr./Mr./Mrs./Ms. etc)
  * IPD contact's **Email:** This is the email adress you registered with.
  * IPD contact's **Submittor ID:** This is the submitter ID you received from IPD.